-The Domestic Abuse & Sexual Assault Crisis Center provides services to all who identify themselves as victims of domestic violence and/or sexual assault regardless of race, color, national origin, gender, sexual preference, religion, age, or disabilities.
+The Domestic Abuse & Sexual Assault Crisis Center provides services to all who identify themselves as victims of domestic violence and/or sexual assault regardless of age, race, color, LGBTQIA+ identity, gender identity, gender expression, sexual orientation, romantic orientation/relationship status, religion, immigration status, socioeconomic status, or ability level.

 Victims and their support network are entitled to safety, confidentiality and reasonable access to our services.
 We understand that our clients know what is best for themselves and can make their own decisions.
 This agency will empower and encourage clients to lead their own autonomous lives.
 We do not victim-blame.
 We provide temporary safe shelter for those affected by domestic violence and sexual assault.